Hubert Walter: Bishop and archbishop

-After the death of King Henry in 1189, the new King Richard I appointed Walter Bishop of Salisbury; the election took place on 15 September 1189 at Pipewell, with the consecration on 22 October 1189 at Westminster.
+After the death of King Henry in 1189, the new king Richard appointed Walter Bishop of Salisbury; the election took place on 15 September 1189 at Pipewell, with the consecration on 22 October 1189 at Westminster.
 Also elected to bishoprics at this council were Godfrey de Lucy to the see of Winchester, Richard FitzNeal to the see of London, and William Longchamp to the see of Ely.
 The elevation of so many new bishops was probably meant to signal the new king's break with his father's habit of keeping bishoprics empty to retain the revenues of the sees.
-(Note: This process of appropriating the revenues of a vacant see was known as Regalian right.)
-At about the same time Glanvill was either forced out of his justiciarship or resigned, but the sources are unclear.
+(Note: This process of appropriating the revenues of a vacant see was known as regalian right.)
+At about the same time, Glanvill was either forced out of his justiciarship or resigned, but the sources are unclear.
 Walter was probably elevated to a bishopric even though his uncle had lost some of his power because of political manoeuvring over the elevation of King Richard's illegitimate half-brother Geoffrey to the see of York, which Walter had at first opposed.
 The bishopric was either a reward or a bribe for Walter's withdrawal of his objections to Geoffrey's election.
 (Note: Geoffrey was elected to York partly in fulfilment of King Henry's dying wish, and partly to place Geoffrey in holy orders and thus unable to contest for the English crown.
 However, the cathedral chapter had elected Walter shortly before Geoffrey's appointment, and for a short while, Walter appealed to Rome.)